andrew/ultimate-awesome/README.md

 - [awesome-custom-search-engines](https://github.com/davzoku/awesome-custom-search-engines) - 🏃💨 List of custom search engines & shortcuts to improve your daily workflow.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
 - [awesome-papers-for-rag](https://github.com/gomate-community/awesome-papers-for-rag) - A curated list of resources dedicated to retrieval-augmented generation (RAG).
-- [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
 - [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
 - [awesome-Deepfakes](https://github.com/Qingcsai/awesome-Deepfakes) - All about Deepfakes & Detection.
+- [awesome-agent-failures](https://github.com/vectara/awesome-agent-failures) - A community curated collection of AI agent failure modes and battle-tested solutions.
 - [awesome-zeppos](https://github.com/zepp-health/awesome-zeppos) - ⭐ Useful resources for the Zepp OS.
 - [awesome-technical-diy-cn](https://github.com/blanboom/awesome-technical-diy-cn) - DIY Projects/Tools/Books for Makers.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.